 FORTHCOMING AND IN-PROGRESS PUBLICATIONS

-I have forthcoming book chapters on Southern Baptist responses to the Vietnam War, a critique of Presbyterian polity from a Baptist perspective, the difference between prescription and description in debates about Baptist identity, an introduction to the life and ministry of Robert Hall Sr., an introduction to the life and doctrine of John L. Dagg, two different chapters related to the Sandemanian controversy among British Baptists during the Long Eighteenth Century, and an assessment of contemporary trends in Christian spirituality.
+I have forthcoming book chapters on Southern Baptist responses to the Vietnam War, the difference between prescription and description in debates about Baptist identity, an introduction to the life and ministry of Robert Hall Sr., an introduction to the life and doctrine of John L. Dagg, two different chapters related to the Sandemanian controversy among British Baptists during the Long Eighteenth Century, and an assessment of contemporary trends in Christian spirituality.
 I also have forthcoming journal articles on Baptist spirituality and the relationship between the evangelists John R. Rice and Billy Graham.

 Long-term, I am co-authoring a Baptist History textbook for B&H Academic with Michael Haykin and Tony Chute and writing a book for Crossway titled History: A Student’s Guide for their Reclaiming the Christian Intellectual Tradition series.
 I am also editing s critical edition of Andrew Fuller’s Strictures on Sandemanism for Walter de Gruyter.
 I serve as an associate editor for the Works of Andrew Fuller.